Sustainable business models and organisations

 Governance and organisation of infrastructure asset management in a life cycle analysis perspective

-The empirical material will be gathered by the industrial PhD students in the programme (projects 1.2, 1.5-1.8).
+Supplementary material for the subproject will be collected by the industrial doctoral students in the program (projects 1.2, 1.5-1.8).

 2018 – 2021

-VTI Swedish National Road and Transport Research Institute, Linköping University
+VTI Swedish National Road and Transport Research Institute, Linköping University, Lund University

 Improved sustainable efficiency by 20 percent